 With only 24 hours in the day and one owner, the problem compounds creating bottlenecks in the business.
 The business gets stuck.
 Development stalls.
 Revenue stagnates.
 All of these factors detract from the owner’s enjoyment of running their business and overall quality of life.

 In addition, this over-reliance on the owner negatively impacts on the value and attractiveness of the business.
-Buyers looking to enter the industry will not pay to be handcuffed to a business that limits their ability to enjoy their own entrepreneurial freedom.
+Buyers looking to enter the industry will not pay for a business that limits their ability to enjoy their own entrepreneurial freedom.

 The good news is that having recognised the problem makes it possible to escape the Owner’s Trap by analysing your business and identifying those areas that you can remove yourself from.
 Then prioritise the opportunities from easy to complex.
 A starting point may be as simple as introducing key customers to a senior team member and establishing a new relationship.

 It will take time and a leap of faith on your part, however, the benefits can include improved business performance, a more engaged team and ultimately less reliance on you.
 In addition, these changes will make your business more valuable and more attractive to potential buyers.

 If you would like to learn more about escaping the Owner’s Trap, enjoying your entrepreneurial freedom and building a business that is less reliant on you feel free to contact our business advisory and business broking, send us an email at email@example.com or give us a call on 1300BDEPOT.